Carbon-42/Carbon-42/README.md

 ### Hi there 👋

+I am a web development student with CareerFoundry.

 <!--
 **Carbon-42/Carbon-42** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.